 The BAC is a member of The European Association for Quality Assurance in Higher Education (ENQA) – an umbrella organisation which represents quality assurance organisations from the European Higher Education Area (EHEA) member states.
 ENQA promotes European co-operation in the field of quality assurance in higher education and disseminates information and expertise among its members and towards stakeholders in order to develop and share good practice and to foster the European dimension of quality assurance.

-A copy of ENQA’s Final Report on BAC can be found HERE
+A copy of ENQA’s reports on BAC can be found on the ENQA website and also on the following page of BAC’s website HERE

 INTERNAL QUALITY ASSURANCE